Could I Have Been Exposed to Toxins at Ft. McClellan?

-In 1999, Congress closed the installation under the BRAC legislation.
+In 1999, Congress closed the installation under the Base Realignment and Closure (BRAC) legislation.
 This legislation required environmental cleanup before the transfer of the property to public domain status.
 So, almost 100 years after the creation of Fort McClellan, Agency for Toxic Substances and Disease Registry (ATSDR) investigated the base.
 ATSDR found the property is not a hazard to those living near it.
-Specifically, it reported, “not expected to result in increased cancer risk or other harmful health effects in people living in the neighborhoods outside the perimeter of the former PCB manufacturing facility [Monsanto].”
+Specifically, it reported, “not expected to result in increased cancer risk or other harmful health effects in people living in the neighborhoods outside the perimeter of the former PCB manufacturing facility (Monsanto).”

 Fort McClellan’s toxic exposure history is long and potential exposures to veterans may be hard to track.
 In addition to the government, it involved outside industry as well as the US Army’s own chemical, biological, and radioactive compounds.
 Starting in the 1920s, Fort McClellan and Anniston, Alabama, were home to a host of deadly chemicals such as